Raveshaww/azure-exam-notes/azure_admin.md

 # Azure Admin
-Rough notes from when I took Azure Admin exam
+Rough notes from before I took the Azure Admin exam
 ### Identity
 - Each subscription can only trust one AAD tenant
 ### Governance